 Here are some of our key milestones and achievements since we first opened our doors:

-On 28 May 1992 Mrs Hazel Hawke officially opens the Jean Hailes Menopause Foundation in Clayton, Victoria – a clinic dedicated to women's health at midlife and menopause, named in honour of Dr Jean Hailes AM.
+Mrs Hazel Hawke officially opens the Jean Hailes Menopause Foundation in Clayton, Victoria – a clinic dedicated to women's health at midlife and menopause, named in honour of the late Melbourne GP, Dr Jean Hailes AM.

-The Jean Hailes Education Unit is set up to translate the latest scientific evidence and medical knowledge into practical, accessible advice for women and their health practitioners.
+The Jean Hailes Education Unit is established.
+Its purpose – to translate the latest scientific evidence and medical knowledge into practical, accessible advice for women and their health practitioners.

 The Jean Hailes Research Unit, under the direction of Professor Susan Davis, begins original research projects to identify and address gaps in knowledge about women's health.
-Outcomes of this research are used to inform women's health policy, support health care programs and improve women's lives.
+Research results are used to inform women's health policy, support health care programs and improve women's lives.

-- Federal Health and Family Services Minister, the Hon.
-Dr Michael Wooldridge MP, announced a $1.5 million three year grant to Jean Hailes to develop a national menopause education program
+Federal Health and Family Services Minister, the Hon.
+Dr Michael Wooldridge MP, announces a $1.5 million three-year grant to Jean Hailes to develop a national menopause education program.

 Jean Hailes launches its national community and professional education program, based on its 'Menopause into the Millennium' training program.